biodash/biodash.github.io/content/codeclub/01_backyard-birds/index.md

     -   *If you're working at OSC*, keep the default choice "[`~`](https://rdrr.io/r/base/tilde.html)" (i.e., *home*), which is the directory you started in when entering the RStudio Server session.

 -   You should now see the file ending in `.Rproj` in the RStudio `Files` tab in the lower right pane.
+(You can open a project from inside RStudio, or by clicking on the `.Rproj` file in your file browser.)

 ### Orienting ourselves